Baltic Basin Ports’ Throughput in December 2021: Crude Oil Up

 Related content

-The total container throughput via the Far East basin ports in June 2022 increased […]
+The total container throughput via the Arctic basin ports in November 2021 increased by […]

-According to SeaNews PORTSTAT analytic online service, the ferrous metals throughput of all the […]
+According to SeaNews PORTSTAT analytic online service, the total cargo throughput of the Russian sea ports in January 2022 increased by 9.4% year-on-year.

 • Login